awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-health.md

 AWS Health provides ongoing visibility into your resource performance and the availability of your AWS services and accounts\.
 AWS Health delivers events when your AWS resources and services are impacted by an issue or will be affected by upcoming changes\.
 After you enable organizational view, a user in the organization’s management account can aggregate AWS Health events across all accounts in the organization\.
 Organizational view only shows AWS Health events delivered after the feature is enabled and retains them for 90 days\.

+You can enable organizational view by using the AWS Health console, the AWS Command Line Interface \(AWS CLI\), or the AWS Health API\.

 For more information, see [Aggregating AWS Health events](https://docs.aws.amazon.com/health/latest/ug/aggregate-events.html) in the *AWS Health User Guide*\.

-**Note**
-Currently, the organizational view feature is available only through the AWS Health API\.
-For more information, see the [AWS Health API Reference](https://docs.aws.amazon.com/health/latest/APIReference/Welcome.html)\.

 Use the following information to help you to help you integrate AWS Health with AWS Organizations\.